forestgrape/coronavirus/index.md

 - 12.5.
 Many formulations and clarifications across the page.
 For clarity, all formulations (including comments) are not intended ambiguous and if they are it's by mistake.
 In face-to-face conversations ambiguity can work, but not on a page like this I realized. -> [Notes on Comments](#comments).

 - 27.4.
-Clarified Note [Comment on Comments](#comment-on-comments) and added note that unfitting formulations occur and are improved upon discovery in the section [Notes on Reading](#notes-on-reading).
+Clarified Note on [Comments](#comments).
+Added note that unfitting formulations occur and are improved upon discovery in the section [Notes on Reading](#notes-on-reading).

 - 25.4.
 Page coronaviruses separated into the pages:
   - [Life Forms](2_biological/life-forms.md).
 Principles and concepts of life on earth.